blacklightpy/vaultofknowledge/Family Trees.md

 I guess I could keep them but then just avoid listing the chains of siblings of spouses.

-160 GB to list names
+- 160 GB to list names

-Connections?
+- Connections?
 Each person would have 5 siblings, 5 children, 1 spouse and 2 parents
+- I would use a MySQL table.
 ### Model 2: Starting at the bottom